 “It is wonderful that there is a website like Urbanista.org that focusses on current topics about urbanism on so many different levels.
 Questions concerning the future of the city, sustainability in cities, geographical, political and social changes are of course issues that all architects and planners need to keep abreast of and it is particularly interesting to see the attention that is given on Urbanista.org to conferences and news about the latest urban topics, with in depth analysis by Lucy Bullivant.
 It will no doubt create excellent spin-off for further discussions within the field as attention for the platform grows”.

 Ben van Berkel, Co-Founder and Principal Architect, UNStudio.

-Lucy Bullivant PhD Hon FRIBA is an architecture curator, critic, author, guest lecturer and consultant based in London who investigates and evaluates innovative synergies in contemporary architecture and urban design between theory and practice across cultures.
-She is Adjunct Professor, history and theory of urban design, Syracuse University in London, and works internationally with leading museums, galleries, cultural and educational institutions, publishers, corporate and non-profit bodies.
-Her most recent book Masterplanning Futures (Routledge) won the Book of the Year Awards at the Urban Design Group Awards in Feb 2014, and her next book, Recoded City: Co-Creating Urban Futures, with Thomas Ermacora, was published by Routledge in 2015.
-4D Hyperlocal: A Cultural Tool Kit for the Open-Source City (AD), guest-edited by Lucy, will be published in Jan 2017.
+She is writing the second edition of her book Masterplanning Futures (Routledge) which won the Book of the Year Awards at the Urban Design Group Awards in Feb 2014.
+Recoded City: Co-Creating Urban Futures, co-authored with Thomas Ermacora, was published by Routledge in 2016, and 4D Hyperlocal: A Cultural Tool Kit for the Open-Source City (AD), guest-edited by Lucy, was published in Jan 2017.